Combining Technical with Fundamental Analysis

 5. Price Gaps (High-Low, Open-Close)

-Trend-following indicators help traders to identify strong trends (MACD, MAs, ADX, etc.).
-Oscillators help traders to identify potential price reversals (RSI, Stochastic, Force Index, etc.).
+Trend-following indicators help traders identify strong trends (e.g., MACD, MAs, ADX).
+Oscillators assist in spotting potential price reversals (e.g., RSI, Stochastic, Force Index).

 These are some major technical analysis tools: